llawlaw23/30-Day-ML-Bootcamp---Supervised-Learning-Data-Exploration/Day1.md

-push - upload git commits to a remote repo. pull - download changes made to repo unto your local computer. status - this shows you all the files that were created, updated and deleted but have not been saved in a commit yet. git commit -am - for commiting modified files. it does not work for newly created files.
+push - upload git commits to a remote repo. pull - download changes made to repo unto your local computer. status - this shows you all the files that were created, updated and deleted but have not been saved in a commit yet. git commit -am - for commiting modified files.

 ## Git Branching
 Branching is the process of jumping from one branch to another